luvyadav20/luvyadav20/README.md

-- 👋 Hi, I’m @luvyadav
-- 👀 I’m interested in software engineering.
-- 🌱 I’m currently pursuing PG-DAC.
-- 📫 JUST DO IT!

 <!---
 luvyadav20/luvyadav20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 <h2 align="left">Hi 👋!
-My name is ... and I'm a ..., from ....</h2>
+My name is Lav  and I'm from Pune.</h2>
+ 👀 I’m interested in software engineering.
+- 🌱 I’m currently pursuing PG-DAC.
+- 📫 JUST DO IT!
 ###

 <div align="center">